 In 2014, the National Science Foundation said that only a slight majority of Americans polled were able to correctly respond that viruses can't be treated with antibiotics and that 26 percent said that the sun revolves around the Earth.

 Since 2014, a small but growing group of "Flat Earthers" has met regularly in Fort Collins, Colo., with sympathetic meetings occurring in a half-dozen other U.S. cities.
 A leader recalls seeing a YouTube video that promoted the idea of a flat earth.
 “It was interesting, but I didn’t think it was real.
 I started the same way as everyone else, saying, ‘Oh, I’ll just prove the earth is round.’
 Nine months later, I was staring at my computer thinking, ‘I can’t prove the globe anymore.”
 The article in the Denver Post says of this group: "Many subscribe to the 'ice wall theory,' or the belief that the world is circumscribed by giant ice barriers, like the walls of a bowl, that then extend infinitely along a flat plane."
-Today in 2017, searching YouTube by the exact phrase "flat earth" (with quotation marks) yields three-quarters of a million videos.
+In 2017, searching YouTube by the exact phrase "flat earth" (with quotation marks) yields three-quarters of a million videos.
+In 2018, CNN reported, "a YouGov survey of more than 8,000 American adults suggested last year that as many as one in six Americans are not entirely certain the world is round, while a 2019 Datafolha Institute survey of more than 2,000 Brazilian adults indicated that 7% of people in that country reject that concept, according to local media."

 In 2019, when asked about Arabic numerals by an opinion polling firm, a majority of Americans (56 percent) said the numerals should be excluded from the curriculum in American schools. ("Arabic numerals" are the shapes we recognize as numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.)
 The question was designed to highlight how quickly most Americans would respond in a prejudiced manner to anything labeled "Arabic."